 Select an option below to read their profiles.

-David has worked in policy and research on ageing and demographic change for over 12 years.
+David has worked in policy and research on ageing and demographic change for 15 years.

-David has presented on longevity and demographic change across the world (from Blackpool to Montreal and Slovakia to Stormont).
+David has presented on longevity and demographic change across the world (from Stafford to Seoul and Singapore to Stormont).
+In 2016 David won the Pensions-Net-Work Award for “The most informative speaker 2006-2016”.
 He is frequently quoted on ageing issues in the national media.

 Prior to joining the ILC-UK, David worked as Head of Policy at Help the Aged where he led a team of 8 policy advisors.
 David has also worked for environmental and disability organisations in policy and public affairs functions.
 His other experience includes working as a VSO volunteer in Romania and in Parliament for a Member of Parliament and backbench committees.